California weekly 7 day Lease Agreement template 1 pdf California Month-to-Month Rental Agreement Template

 NY-Sublease-Agreement-Template

-Sublease Agreement – Allows the original tenant to let a subtenant take over their lease for part or all of the lease term.
+New York Sublease Agreement Template – Allows the original tenant to let a subtenant take over their lease for part or all of the lease term.

 Download: PDF | Word (.docx)

-What the New York Residential Lease Agreement Form Covers
+What does the New York Rental Lease Agreement Form Cover?

 New York Landlord-Tenant Act